ulelab/clipplotr/README.md

 The minimum parameters required are:

-1. A space-separated list of CLIP tracks in either iCount BEDGRAPH or BED formats
+1. A comma-separated list of CLIP tracks in either iCount BEDGRAPH or BED formats
 2. The annotation GTF file
 3. The region of interest
 4. An output filename for the plot